coskudeniz/Performing-Simulations-for-Probability-Estimation/README.md

 # Performing-Simulations-for-Probability-Estimation
+Random walks are simulated to estimate a desired probability using a vectorized implementation.

 ## Aim
 The aim here is to simulate random walks for a particle in 2-D using Brownian motion in order to estimate the probability of P(X<0|y=0 for the first time).
 X is a random variable and can take different values based on where the particle crosses the x-axis (y=0) for the first time.